 When you jump on a treadmill or pick up some weights, your heart starts to pump more blood, automatically.
 When you stand in front of a large audience to speak, your adrenal glands ramp us the production of adrenaline, spontaneously.
 When you walk from shade to bright sunlight, your pupils contract reflexively.
 Automatically, spontaneously, reflexively – these aren’t the words we use to describe how our organizations change, but they should be.
 That should be our goal: change without trauma.

 In the mind flipping, VUCA world we live in, what matters is not merely an organization’s success at a point in time, but its evolutionary success over time.
-I recently remarked that being a part of my church’s rapid growth was like a “rocket ride” – and then a friend reminded me that rockets follow a parabolic path, and that the satellites they launch into space ultimately come back to earth in a flaming shower of debris.
+I recently remarked that being a part of my church’s rapid growth was like a “rocket ride” – and then a friend reminded me that rockets follow a parabolic path, and that most of the rocket sections ultimately come back to earth in a flaming shower of debris.
 Ouch!

 How do you keep an organization – like your church – in “orbit?”
 Building a truly adaptable organization is a lot of work.
 It requires a shift in aspirations, behaviors, and operating systems.